Cube707/csv2xlsx/README.md

 A utility for converting English (US) style CSV files into German (EU) style Excel worksheets.

 It converts the `.` as a decimal separator to `,`.
-Tokens wrapped in `"` are treated as strings and not converted.
+Tokens wrapped in `"` are treated as strings and not converted, but get their `"` striped.

 ## install dependencies